gilzero/fastapiforrn0220/README.md

 ## Todo

-- [ ] Known issue to fix: begging of the ai response truncation (not sure backend or frontend issue)
+- [ ] Known issue to fix: beginning of the ai response truncation (not sure backend or frontend issue)
 - [ ] todo 2
 - [ ] todo 3
 - [ ] todo 4